DavidGoldman/InspectiveC/README.md

 **You can download the deb from the stable_debs folder or from my [repo](http://apt.golddavid.com/).**

+**Description:**

+This is an inspection tool that you can use to log Objective-C message hierarchies.
+It can currently watch specific objects, all objects of a given class, and specific selectors.
+It is indeed compatible with arm64 - in fact, it is more full-featured on arm64 as arm32 has obj_msgSend[st|fp]ret which are currently not hooked.

 **Features:**
 * arm64 support (and arm32)
 * Watch specific objects